s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 end
 ```

 The sampling profiler correctly shows that *over the entire run*, we spend more time in `a`, but when chasing tail-latency issues, that is not what matters.
-Here, a tracing profiler is the right tool for the job.
+Here, a tracing profiler is the right tool for the job and `b` is the right function to optimize.

 One small additional advantage of tracing is that it gives us a true time axis: events actually occur in the order shown, unlike in a sampled flame graph.
 This can be quite helpful when debugging.